metalogica/dharma-taylor-dev/README.md

 # Deployment Details
 This document outlines the deployment process of the website.

 ## i.
+Deploy via Capistrano
 Push the site to the master branch on BitBucket.
 Then, execute Capistrano to deploy to production:
 ```
 bundle exec cap production deploy
 ```